A Quantitative Method for Evaluating Security Boundaries in Quantum Key Distribution Combined with Block Ciphers: Calculation and analysis of specific examples

-(2) Assume $k=2$, meaning $2$ uniform key rotations are executed (i.e., the number of files encrypted by a single key is reduced to $Q^\ast/2$).
-The security level improvement is:
+(2) Assume $k=2$, meaning $2$ uniform QKD-key renewals are executed (i.e., the number of files encrypted by a single QKD-key is reduced to $Q^\ast/2$).
+The security strength improvement is:

-(3) Estimate the cost required to replace one 128-bit quantum key to obtain the security enhancement benefit from using quantum keys:
+(3) By estimating the cost of replacing a 128-bit QKD-key, we can calculate the security benefits gained from using QKD-keys:

-As shown in Fig.\ref{CBC-key}, assuming the cost of a single quantum key is $1$, in CBC mode, increasing the number of key replacements leads to an increase in security level but a decrease in the overall security benefits.
+As shown in Fig.\ref{CBC-key}, assuming the cost of a single QKD-key is $1$, in CBC mode, increasing the frequency of rekeying (i.e.,shortening the QKD-key renewal period) leads to an increase in security strength but a decrease in the overall security benefits.

-\textbf{ECBC-MAC Mode Calculation}
+\textbf{ECBC-MAC mode calculation}

-(1) Calculate the maximum quantum key rotation interval $Q^\ast$, which involves solving the inequality:
+(1) Calculate the maximum QKD-key renewal period $Q^\ast$, by solving the inequality: